Rangers vs. Rays Player Props Betting Odds

 Diaz Stats

-- Diaz has picked up at least one hit in five straight games.
-During his last five outings he is hitting .364 with two doubles, two walks and four RBI.
+- Diaz heads into this game looking to extend his six-game hit streak.
+During his last 10 games he is hitting .250 with two doubles, three walks and five RBI.

 Diaz Recent Games